jtregenza/jtregenza.github.io/_work/diagram-editor.md

 kind: "Design"
 group:
 ---
 The main project I worked on with Codebots was designing and building out the Diagram Editor.
 We broke up the project into two separate parts, the Schematic and the Interface Builder (Which at the time we called UX Flow).
 To dip my feet in I would work on the Interface Builder as that is where the most unknowns would be.
-The goal for the Interface Builder was to be able to create a readable flow of an application (That connects with the Schematic and requirements)
+The goal for the Interface Builder was:
+> ##### To be able to create a readable flow of an application (That >connects with the Schematic and requirements)

 #### Research